Kodaira additivity, birational isotriviality and specialness: Specialness and birational isotriviality.

-\begin{proposition} Let $f:X\to Y$ be a surjective projective morphism with connected fibres between two quasi-projective manifolds.
-Assume that the fibres have good minimal models, and that $Y$ is special.
+\begin{proposition} (\cite{AC}, Theorem 5.1) Let $f:X\to Y$ be a surjective and smooth projective morphism with connected fibres between two quasi-projective manifolds.
+Assume that the fibres have semi-ample canonical bundles, and that $Y$ is special.
 Then $f$ is birationally isotrivial. \end{proposition}

-When the fibres $X_y$ have a semi-ample canonical bundle $K_{X_y}$, the same property is shown in \cite{AC}, Theorem 5.1.